Notre Dame vs. Oklahoma State Fiesta Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - So far this season, 45.5% of Oklahoma State's games (5/11) have had more combined points than Saturday's over/under of 45.5.

-- Saturday's over/under is 20.4 points lower than the two team's combined 65.9 points per game average.
+- The combined points per game average of the two teams, 65.9, is 20.4 points more than Saturday's over/under.

-- These two squads combine to surrender 35.1 points per game, 10.4 fewer than this contest's over/under.
+- These two squads combine to allow 35.1 points per game, 10.4 fewer than this contest's over/under.

-- The Fighting Irish and their opponents have scored an average of 53.9 points per game in 2021, 8.4 more than Saturday's total.

-- The 45.5-point over/under for this game is 6.2 points below the 51.7 points per game average total in Cowboys games this season.
+- The average total in Fighting Irish games this season is 53.9, 8.4 points above Saturday's over/under of 45.5.

+- In 2021, games involving the Cowboys have averaged a total of 51.7 points, 6.2 more than the set over/under in this contest.

 Notre Dame Stats and Trends

+- Notre Dame has played 12 games, with seven wins against the spread.

-- The Fighting Irish have been favored by 2.5 points or more seven times this season and are 5-2 ATS in those matchups.
+- The Fighting Irish have an against the spread record of 5-2 in their seven games when favored by 2.5 points or more so far this season.

-- Notre Dame's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).
+- Notre Dame has hit the over in 50% of its opportunities this year (five times over 10 games with a set point total).

-- When Notre Dame scores more than 16.8 points, it is 7-2 against the spread and 11-0 overall.
+- Notre Dame is 7-2 against the spread and 11-0 overall this season when the team records more than 16.8 points.

 - The Fighting Irish have 14 giveaways this season, while the Cowboys have 18 takeaways .